kashif/pytorch-transformer-ts/README.md

 ## Lag-Llama: Towards Foundation Models for Time Series Forecasting

+If you're here from the arXiv paper, please note that the arXiv paper is not the latest version and that arXiv is still being updated with the latest version.

-Please see https://github.com/time-series-foundation-models/lag-llama for Lag-Llama.
+Please see https://github.com/time-series-foundation-models/lag-llama for the latest version of Lag-Llama.